 Postprandial hyperglycemia refers to high blood glucose levels that occur soon after eating meals or snacks.
 So even though after-meal high blood glucose levels are temporary (often resembling a spike when plotted on a graph), frequent between-meal rises can cause your HbA1c to go up…

-Five years ago, I wrote an article for Diabetes Self-Management about the management of after-meal blood glucose spikes.
+Eight years ago, I wrote an article for Diabetes Self-Management about the management of after-meal blood glucose spikes.
 It was called “Strike the Spike” and no article I’ve ever written has led to greater reader response.
-A lot has changed in the past five years…
+A lot has changed in the past eight years…

 Statements and opinions expressed on this Web site are those of the authors and not necessarily those of the publishers or advertisers.
 The information provided on this Web site should not be construed as medical instruction.
 Consult appropriate health-care professionals before taking action based on this information.

 Blood glucose self-monitoring is one of the keys to diabetes control.
 Here are the tools you need to carry out this task.